Online information sessions

 Please note you cannot access the session via the link until the session start time.

-January 2026 sessions
+April 2026 sessions

 Managing Fibromyalgia

-Date: 12 January 2026
+Date: 21 April 2026

-Event code: 46034
+Event code: 46133

 Fibromyalgia is becoming more common, but it’s still a condition that many don’t fully understand, and getting a diagnosis can often be a long and challenging journey.

-This Health Information talk will provide an overview of fibromyalgia, including its common symptoms, the diagnosis process, and the impact it can have on daily life.
-We'll also address some of the myths surrounding the condition and explore effective ways to manage symptoms.
+This Health Information Talk will provide an overview of fibromyalgia, including its common symptoms, the diagnosis process, and the impact it can have on daily life.
+We’ll also address some of the myths surrounding the condition and explore effective ways to manage symptoms.

 Register for your free place on the Managing Fibromyalgia session